 In 1969 the first coffee plants were lost in a flood.
 But, despite this setback, coffee exports from Indonesia started in 1711 by the Dutch East India Company (VOC).
 These exports were bound for Amsterdam where the coffee was sold for eye-watering prices.

-Coffee production in Indonesia also includes Kopi Luwak.
-This is coffee made from cherries that have been consumed by civet cats.
-The coffee ferments in the cat’s digestive tract.
-Then, the partly digested beans are separated from the fecal matter, processed, and dried.
 Globally, Kopi Luwak is seen as a novelty and can sell for very high prices.
 But there are serious animal welfare issues in its production and we recommend you avoid it.

-Coffee Varieties Grown: 25% Arabica and 75% Robusta
+Coffee Varieties Grown: Arabica (mostly Heirloom varietals)

 Ethiopia is, most likely, the birthplace of coffee all the way back in the 9th century.
 So, a cup of Ethiopian coffee is a cup of history.